 You are declared dead and first responders from the cryonics labs you chose have to make sure that blood is still circulating utilizing CPR.

 If you opted to be frozen the medical staff would be at the hospital to make sure they jump as soon as your last breath leaves your body.
 The body is placed on ice and injected with different substances to preserve the brain.

 The blood is removed from the body and filled with a chemical solution called cryoprotectant.
 This helps fight of ice crystals in the body.

 Our bodies have a whole lot of water inside it, and if the cryoprotectant isn’t circulated through the body, the cells will freeze on attempting to thaw the body cells would rupture and burst.

-The body is then cooled to -130 celsius the body is inspected to make sure all procedures have been followed if the medical staff are happy the deceased is placed in a container and lowered into a tank of liquid nitrogen which is -196 degrees celsius.
+The body is then cooled to -130 celsius and inspected to make sure all procedures have been followed if the medical staff are happy the deceased is placed in a container and lowered into a tank of liquid nitrogen which is -196 degrees celsius.

 Dr James Bedford the First Frozen Man